netxms/netxms-doc/admin/appendix.rst

      - Enable (yes) or disable (no) log writer as separate background thread.
 Has no effect if logging is done through syslog or Windows Event Log.
      - no
    * - CodePage
-     - Code page used by NetXMS agent.
+     - Code page used by |product_name| agent.
 Has no effect on Windows or if agent was compiled without iconv support.
      - Depends on your system, usually ISO8859-1
    * - ControlServers
      - A list of management servers, which can execute actions on agent and change agent's config.
 Hosts listed in this parameter also have read access to the agent.
 Both IP addresses and DNS names can be used.
 Multiple servers can be specified in one line, separated by commas.
 If this parameter is used more than once, servers listed in all occurrences will have access to agent.